-Professionally shot films are shot well; they rarely have under or overexposed shots, and they're in focus.
+Professionally shot films are shot well, and on high quality film stock; they rarely have under or overexposed shots, not on cheap 8 mm film, and they're in focus.
 Please don't compare multi-million dollar productions with your $18 home movie film.

 Generally, “no”.
 You can't make an out-of-focus picture to be in-focus, and artificially crispening the picture doesn't help (in fact, it makes things look much more of a mess).
 Over- and under-exposed shots are “over-” or “under-” exposed, and you can't fix that up.
 Very highly contrasty shots will require adjusting the video exposure to either make the brighter aspects of the picture more viewable, completely losing anything that's moderately dark; or over exposing the video to show some of the darker detail, completely washing out anything that's bright.
 Shots with badly faded colours due to time, film and processing instability, and poor storage, can't really be compensated for.
 Shots with out-of-range colour temperatures can be compensated for, to some degree, but having to continually adjust the image is very labour intensive.
 And the transfer process works by re-filming the film with a video camera that probably has a different spectral response than the original film.

 About the only thing we can do some sort of improvement on, is manage to get some picture out of seriously under-lit scenes.
 What you may think was completely black film, might have a very dark picture that some detail can be seen in.
 It'll look noisy and grainy, but if it's the last pictures you've got of a family member, you may want to be able to see them, no matter how bad the picture was.